TheUpshot/ifill/README.md

 ## Test

-Presdocs uses minitest; to run the tests:
+Presdocs uses minitest and is tested under Ruby 1.9.3; to run the tests:

     rake test